peetrutz/BitD_Homework/README.md

 Open LivingDoc.html file to view the report.
 This file also cotains the Gerkin for all tests and analytical information (eg Unused Step Definitions).

-The tests were written build around the idea of test isolation, so that the scenarios are not dependent on one another.